EfeTarimmm/DSA210-PROJ/README.md

 ## Project Overview

 This project aims to explore the underlying socio-economic and behavioral factors that contribute to depression.
-By leveraging two diverse datasets, we seek to uncover patterns that highlight how various life circumstances impact mental health.
-Rather than making direct comparisons between populations, we use different perspectives to strengthen the confidence in our findings and provide a broader understanding of depression risk factors.
+By leveraging two university-level student survey datasets, we investigate how academic performance, financial aid, sleep habits, and personal background correlate with depression severity.

-The approach is straightforward: analyze large-scale survey data, examine the relationships between economic conditions, social factors, and mental health, and derive meaningful insights to enhance our understanding of depression.
+Rather than comparing different populations, we adopt complementary datasets from distinct contexts to validate findings across samples and improve confidence in the conclusions.
+This approach allows us to build a more comprehensive and generalizable understanding of depression risk factors among students.

 ---

 ## Objectives

 1. **Identify Depression Risk Factors**
-   Investigate the influence of income levels, education, employment status, and social interactions on depression prevalence.
+   Examine how academic achievement, sleep duration, financial support, and mental health history relate to depression outcomes.

 2. **Enhance Insights Through Multiple Perspectives**
-   Utilize datasets from distinct socio-economic backgrounds to reinforce the reliability of findings.
+   Use two complementary student datasets to validate findings from different demographic and academic backgrounds.

-3. **Analyze the Role of Economic and Social Variables**
+3. **Analyze the Role of Academic, Behavioral, and Social Variables**
-   Determine which financial and social conditions contribute most significantly to mental health variations.
+   Determine which behavioral and contextual factors most significantly affect mental health, with emphasis on sleep and familial predisposition.

 4. **Provide Public Health Insights**
-   Leverage findings to support discussions on mental health policies and potential intervention strategies.
+   Translate results into actionable insights for student well-being programs, especially around sleep habits and support systems.

 ---